ray-x/navigator.lua/README.md

   lsp_installer = false, -- set to true if you would like use the lsp installed by williamboman/nvim-lsp-installer mason = false, -- set to true if you would like use the lsp installed by williamboman/mason lsp = {
-    enable = true,   -- skip lsp setup if disabled make sure add require('navigator.lspclient.mapping').setup() in you -- own on_attach
+    enable = true,  -- skip lsp setup, and only use treesitter in navigator.
+                    -- Use this if you are not using LSP servers, and only want to enable treesitter support.
+                    -- If you only want to prevent navigator from touching your LSP server configs, -- use `disable_lsp = "all"` instead.
+                    -- If disabled, make sure add require('navigator.lspclient.mapping').setup({bufnr=bufnr, client=client}) in your
+                    -- own on_attach
     code_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
     code_lens_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
     document_highlight = true, -- LSP reference highlight,